Legal Advice for Home Improvements — 28 results

-Written by attorney Erik Anderson, almost 2 years ago.
+Written by attorney Erik Anderson, about 2 years ago.

 In the wake of Superstorm Sandy, our office has received a large number of phone calls from homeowners who have run into difficulties with their storm repair contractors.
 The issues... more

 Written by attorney Charles F Basil, about 3 years ago.

 Youve purchased your house, and you decide you want to make a home improvement.Maybe you want to install a patio, an in-ground pool, a hardwood floor, a white picket fence, or a nice... more

 Written by attorney Tracey Martin-Henry, almost 4 years ago.